dkandalov/parser-combinator-koans/readme.md

 Instructions:
- - build the project (using Gradle or IDE)
+ - compile the project (using Gradle `compileTestKotlin` task or IDE)
  - open `src/test/parserkoans/Step0.kt` and get yourself familiar with core classes
  - open `src/test/parserkoans/Step1.kt`
     - un-ignore or uncomment the first test and make it pass by implementing "TODO"